Subdomain Finder

 What this tool does

 The Subdomain Finder checks certificate transparency data to uncover hostnames that have appeared on public TLS certificates.
-This is a useful way to identify subdomains that may exist under a root domain, especially for external services such as websites, APIs, portals, gateways, and mail-related hosts.

 Because certificate transparency data is based on issued certificates, the results are best treated as discovered hostnames rather than a guaranteed list of active systems.
-Some entries may be historical, duplicated across certificates, or no longer in use.

 How to use this tool